By David Joel Miller.

 Indecision and low self-esteem.

-Indecisiveness has been liked to low self-esteem.
+Indecisiveness has been linked to low self-esteem.
 Can’t decide you feel bad about yourself.
 Feel bad about yourself you will find it hard to decide.
 The result if indecision is more procrastination.
 One culprit in this indecision, low self-esteem connection is that ancient enemy perfectionism.

 Perfectionists have trouble deciding.